Fluxonium as a control qubit for bosonic quantum information: Outlook

 \section{Outlook}

 We have experimentally demonstrated that the fluxonium is well-suited to act as an ancillary qubit for bosonic quantum information stored in superconducting microwave cavities.
-We have shown strong dispersive qubit-resonator coupling with interactions and nonlinearities tailored by circuit design and \emph{in-situ}.
-We have employed this coupling to demonstrate the manipulation and readout of the quantum state of the resonator.
-The fidelity of our control was limited mainly by the coherence of our fluxonium-resonator system.
-Our simulations suggest that usage of a 3D storage cavity with a typical lifetime of 1~ms and a fluxonium dephasing time of $\SI{50}{\micro\second}$ to our experiment would already reduce incoherent errors to $<1\%$.
+We have shown strong dispersive qubit-resonator coupling with interactions and nonlinearities tailored by circuit design and tuned \emph{in situ}.
+We have employed this coupling to demonstrate the manipulation and readout of the quantum state of the resonator, with fidelities limited mainly by the resonator lifetime of our planar prototype device.

 While our experiment has realized an interaction regime that is similar to typical transmon implementations, our modeling indicates that the fluxonium qubit can reach regimes that are not possible using the typically-employed transmon.
 For many bosonic control schemes we desire a large dispersive shift $\chi$ for fast operations but a small nonlinearity $K$.
 As shown in \cref{sec_flux}, a fluxonium-resonator system allows for independent design of $\chi$ and $K$.
 This fact allows us to predict fluxonium parameters that can achieve a vanishing $K$ while still maintaining a large $\chi$; this parameter regime is extremely difficult to reach for the transmon.